hunleyd/todo/README.md

 - ✅ LIFO support
 - ✅ FIFO support
 - ✅ popping a task w/o removing it from the stack
-- [ ] viewing the stack of reminders
+- ✅ viewing the stack of reminders
-- [ ] popping an arbitrary reminder off the stack